raventhecat333/dokis/README.md

 ----------------------------------------------------------------------------------------------

-The "Rewrite dev" branch is the development branch for the current prototype of the currently being remade Doki Bots.
+The "master" branch is the home of all the doki's, this branch is used for launch purposes and such.

-Most features have been completed and can be used as a beta launch.

-These branch is home to:
-Monika
-Natsuki
-Sayori
-Yuri

-Please note that not everything is finished.
+Please do not modify any contents within the "master" branch and instead do so in the "Rewrite-dev" branch, more detail about the "Rewrite-dev" branch is in the "README.md" file within the "Rewrite-dev" branch